spinnaker/spinnaker/docs/commands.md

 hal config storage s3 edit [parameters]
 ```
 #### Parameters
  * `--bucket`: The name of a storage bucket that your specified account has access to.
+If not specified, a random name will be chosen.
+If you specify a globally unique bucket name that doesn't exist yet, Halyard will create that bucket for you.
  * `--no-validate`: (*Default*: `false`) Skip validation.
+ * `--region`: This is only required if the bucket you specify doesn't exist yet.
+In that case, the bucket will be created in that region.
+See http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region.
  * `--root-folder`: (*Default*: `spinnaker`) The root folder in the chosen bucket to place all of Spinnaker's persistent data in.

 ---